aebruno/whisperfish/README.rst

     $ ./build.sh setup-mer

 9. Login to mersdk and setup environment.
-Installing Go in your homedirectory will provide mersdk access to the Go binaries for compiling whisperfish.
+Installing Go in your home directory will provide mersdk access to the Go binaries for compiling whisperfish.
    Note only needs to be done once::